viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow-basics.md

 # Tensorflow basics

 ## Introduction
-We will elaborate the different approaches on programming python, numpy and tensorflow.
-We won't be a beginner tutorial that talks about variable initialization, loops, function, classes, library calls and hello world.
+We will explore the different approaches on programming python, numpy and tensorflow.
+This won't be a beginner tutorial that talks about variable initialization, loops, function, classes, library calls and saying hello to a world.

-I want to give a framework on how to think about the approaches such that everybody can use the provided tools on their own.
+I want to give you a framework on how to think about the different approaches such that you can use the provided tools on your own.

-Please learn how to read documentations and finding tools by your own.
-Think about your problems and search for the tools that are needed and not the other way round.
+Please learn how to read documentations and finding all tools needed.
+Think about your problems and search for the gadgets that are needed for solving the problem.
+Don't think about your known tools and try to figure out a solution with static knowledge.
+You may be successful upto a certain point.
+But your code can never be efficient and most importantly - beautiful.
+**Own your code!**
 Please refer to the following documentations:
 - [python docs](https://docs.python.org/3/)
 - [numpy docs](https://docs.scipy.org/doc/)
 - [tensorflow docs](https://www.tensorflow.org/api_docs/python/)